 In 2014, my husband Michael was invited to be a co-founder of a user research consultancy.
 Because he could fulfill the role alongside his permanent job, it gave us a relatively risk-free way to gain some insight into what running a business involved.
 When that business was acquired in 2016, I suggested that he and I set up a consultancy together.
 Both of us were at the point of needing to make some important career decisions and so the time seemed right to give it a go.
 There was some risk involved - we had two small children, a mortgage and bills to pay - but we figured it was now or never.

 It’s the classic ‘sink or swim’ scenario - once you’re in, you have no choice but to get to grips with everything you need to survive.
 There’s no one to hide behind, no one to pass the buck to - if you don’t do it, it doesn’t get done.
 There’s nothing like that sort of pressure to stop you from shrinking back from a challenge.

 So what have I learned?
 Of course, there are lots of technical and practical details that I’ve had to get comfortable with - dealing with finance and hiring for example - but the more important things I’ve learned are about how to trust myself, make decisions and move forward even when the way isn’t entirely clear.

-If you’re a designer, developer, researcher or IT professional thinking of going it alone or setting up your own business, our webinar on May 12th will give you a chance to get some practical advice on what you need to consider before making a change.
+If you’re a designer, developer, researcher or IT professional thinking of going it alone or setting up your own business, our webinar (on May 12th 2021) set out some practical advice on what you need to consider before making a change.